Hypergeometric motives and the generalized Fermat equation: Rational rank hypergeometric motives

-The combinatorial nature of hypergeometric motives makes it clear that there are only finitely many rational ones: let $N$ denote the least common multiple of the denominators of the parameter $(a,b),(c,d)$.
-If the motive is rational then $H$ (a subgroup of $\Z/2 \times \Z/2$) equals $\Gal(\Q(\zeta_N)/\Q)$, so $N\in \{1,2,3,4,6,8, 12\}$ (but it is not hard to verify that $N$ cannot be $8$).
-A small search gives the complete list of rational hypergeometric motives with at least one monodromy matrix of infinite order (needed to study families of Diophantine equations) given in Table~\ref{table:rational}.
-The table includes the order of inertia at the three ramified points and the exponents of the equation it allows to study (each case will be studied in detail).
-To our knowledge the fourth motive/elliptic curve was never used before while study Diophantine equations with exponents $(p,p,3)$.
+The combinatorial nature of hypergeometric motives makes it clear that there are only finitely many rank $2$ rational ones: let $N$ denote the least common multiple of the denominators of the parameter $(a,b),(c,d)$.
+If the motive is rational then $H$ (a subgroup of $\Z/2 \times \Z/2$) must equal the group $\Gal(\Q(\zeta_N)/\Q)$, so $N\in \{1,2,3,4,6,8, 12\}$ (but it is not hard to verify that $N$ cannot be $8$).
+A small computer search gives a complete list of rational hypergeometric motives with at least one monodromy matrix of infinite order as given in Table~\ref{table:rational}.
+The table includes the order of inertia at the three ramified points and the exponents of the generalized Fermat equation it allows to study (each case will be studied in detail).

 Note that the seventh HGM (the one after the horizontal line) is a quadratic twist of the second one (obtained by adding $1/2$ to all parameters), the eighth is a quadratic twist of the third one and so on, hence only the first six HGM give different elliptic curves (up to isomorphism).
 The explicit equation we use for the elliptic curve attached to the listed HGM were found by Cohen in \cite{Cohen} (see also \cite{Martin}).